verachell/Algorithm-pretending-to-be-AI-NaNoGenMo-2024/README.md

 However, you can change the sources to whatever text you want, as described below in "Customizing the program"

 ## Usage - how to run this program
 Please note: As a prerequisite, this code requires that `ruby` is installed on your machine.
 I used ruby v 3.3.0 to develop this, but have also tested it on v 3.1.2.
+Any 3.x of ruby should be fine.

 1. First download the contents of this repository into your working directory.
 Then open a terminal and at the command line prompt, type `ruby generate_story.rb`